The Studer A-827 is a GREAT machine...

 But we don't know how 'deep' that support will be from 'Audiohouse"....

 will they sell component parts or just complete boards (at a tremendously high cost)??

 so order spare parts for your A-827 NOW before it's too late !!!!

 I believe there will be parts available for years to come, but go ahead and

 get a couple transport switches, remote switches and such,

 jump here to Audiohouse for Studer parts

 Here are some helpful tips I've found over the past years working on Studer A-827 machines...

-Some A-827 machines have a capstan motor WHICH MUST BE LUBRICATED FREQUENTLY
+VERY FEW A-827 machines may have a capstan motor WHICH MUST BE LUBRICATED FREQUENTLY

 with a very special - and expensive - oil